 If a student becomes ill during the programme and can provide appropriate medical evidence, a deferral will be offered to recommence the programme the following academic year.
 The programme payments are still to be made in the normal sequence in order to guarantee the student’s place for the following academic year.
 If the payments are not made, then a place cannot be guaranteed.
 For some schools the re-registration the following academic year may involve a small additional registration fee.

-The MS in International Management is a full-time programme including two partner schools, therefore the school of the first semester (NEOMA Business School, DCU Business School, UDLAP, UCSC and Northeastern University) and the degree awarding institution (ESB Business School at Reutlingen University, DCU Business School and D’Amore-McKim School of Business at Northeastern University) cannot be the same.
-The choice is yours to select the two partner universities *).
+The MS in International Management is a full-time programme including two partner schools, therefore the school of the first semester (NEOMA Business School, DCU Business School, UDLAP and UCSC) and the degree awarding institution (ESB Business School at Reutlingen University and the DCU Business School cannot be the same.
+The choice is yours to select the two partner universities).

 Starting dates vary from school to school, from August/September of each year.

 The Study Block 1 of the MIM Intake 2019/20 will start at the following dates: